 - Pumpkin Spice: Add 100 g canned pumpkin purée to the wet ingredients.
 Add 1 1/2 tsp cinnamon, 1/2 tsp ground ginger, 1/2 tsp nutmeg and 1/2 tsp cloves to the dry ingredients.
 Decrease the heavy cream to 1 tbsp.
 Note: save leftover pumpkin purée to make my same-day sourdough discard pumpkin bread.

-Easy, No-Roll Sourdough Scones (Overnight Option)
+Easy, No-Roll Sourdough Scones (Overnight Friendly)

 - Prep Time: 10